PhilippW94/Kafka_POV/README.md

 Here we can see the successfully launched connectors.
 In order to demonstrate that the JDBC Source Connector is actually doing its job, navigate in the control center of your Kafka Cluster to _Topics_.
 Here you should see the _oracle-kafka-mongodb_ topic, which includes the data loaded from the Oracle instance to the Kafka Cluster: <br/><br/>
     <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-27%20at%2015.06.36.png?raw=true" width="900">

-If you click on the topic itself and select the _messages_ tab you should see the constantly loaded data coming in continously.
+If you click on the topic itself and select the _messages_ tab you should see the constantly loaded data coming in continuously.

 Last but not least, we show that the MongoDB Sink Connector does it's job by showing that the data actually arrives in Atlas.
 The resulting documents should be of the following form: <br/><br/>
     <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-27%20at%2015.01.22.png?raw=true" width="700">